markm101/WSJ-Aggregator/README.md

 ## Description

-A Wall Street Journal Aggregator that presents news articles in an easily accessible way using the Wall Street Journal RSS feed
+A Wall Street Journal Aggregator that presents newly published news articles in an easily accessible way using the Wall Street Journal RSS feed
-By default all dates will be in Eastern Standard Time

 ## Getting Started